 Welcome to RS

-Alongside our daily targeted phonics sessions, the reception environment will be filled with lots of opportunities for children to practise their reading and writing skills – from writing messages in our ‘Message Centre’ to using writing in role-play.
+Alongside our daily phonics sessions, the reception environment will be filled with lots of opportunities for children to practise their reading and writing skills – from writing messages in our ‘Message Centre’ to using writing in role-play.
 Children will also continue to read in small guided reading groups.

 In Literacy we will be looking at an increasing range of books.
-Our core text this half-term is ‘Little Red Hen’ and we will look at its front and back covers and discuss its features, as well as understanding that a story has a beginning, middle and end.
+Our core text this half-term is ‘The Snail and the Whale’ and we will look at its front and back covers and discuss its features, as well as understanding that a story has a beginning, middle and end.

 We will also be continuing with learning to understand the importance of writing and what its purpose is.
 Children will write messages, posters, notes, cards, postcards and lots more to aid them to become confident writers.

 Understanding the world

-For our weekly PE session, which is on a Friday afternoon (please wear sports clothes on this day), we will be learning athletics, ready for our sports day.
+For our weekly PE session, which is on a Wednesday afternoon (please wear sports clothes on this day), we will be learning athletics, ready for our sports day.
 Children will talk about and learn new skills such as running races including relay, shot-put and everything else that they have at the Olympics.

 Personal, social and emotional development (PSED)

 PSED is individual to every child, and what they need socially or emotionally to develop in unique to them.
 However, on top of each child’s individual needs we will also be looking at team games, sharing and being respectful and kind even if we don’t win!